+The trail continues along the woods road, which once again begins to run along the swamp on the left, with much beaver activity visible in the swamp.
 A short distance beyond, you’ll reach a junction with the Yellow Dot Trail, marked with yellow-on-white blazes.
 Bear right here, leaving the yellow trail, and continue ahead on the Yellow Dot Trail, which follows a pleasant woods road.

-In another quarter of a mile, after passing cliffs to the left, you’ll reach a junction with the red-blazed Terrace Pond Red Trail (marked by a sign).
+In another quarter of a mile, after passing cliffs on the left, you’ll reach a junction with the red-blazed Terrace Pond Red Trail (marked by a sign).
 Turn left and follow the red trail.
 The hike now becomes more rugged.
 After a steep climb up a ridge, the trail follows the ridge to the north, continuing to ascend gradually.
 It then descends to a valley, crosses an intermittent stream, and continues across several low ridges.

 After following the outcrop for some distance, the trail descends to the right and soon reaches a junction with the yellow-blazed Terrace Pond South Trail (the same trail that you followed for the first two miles of the hike).
 The two trails run jointly for a short distance.
 When they again divide, turn left and continue to follow the red blazes.
 The Terrace Pond Red Trail climbs along another rock outcrop, then steeply climbs over rocks to reach a seasonal viewpoint to the east through the trees.
 Just beyond, Terrace Pond itself may be seen below to the right (when there are no leaves on the trees).